SketchingDev/sketchingdev.github.io/blog/_posts/2022-03-04-genesys-troubleshooting-data-actions.md

 ### Example

-If the data Data Action's URL is
+If the Data Action's URL is
 ```
 https://example.com/account/${input.AccountId}
 ```